 I’m told the Browns are not going to pick a quarterback, that they’re going to draft defense with their first pick.
 In spite of Jon Gruden’s relationship with Mike Holmgren and his love of Clausen, the Browns are not going quarterback early.

-The Browns traded forand signed free agent this off-season, but neither are the long-term answer by Lake Erie.
+The Browns traded for Seneca Wallace and signed free agent Jake Delhomme this off-season, but neither are the long-term answer by Lake Erie.
 It's certainly possible the Browns could add a QB at seven to compete with Delhomme and Wallace.
 If the Browns decide to pass on Clausen, as Lombardi is told, a team may be very enticed to trade ahead of Buffalo to Oakland if they want him.
 It could also mean Clausen falls to the Bills' selection at nine, presenting the second big decision in Buddy Nix's short tenure ruling the roost.